dannyfox0808/text-editor/README.md

-# text-editor
-This is a application that works similar to notepad.
+This is an application that works similar to notepad.